Queen's Bush

-The Queen's Bush was an area of what is now Southwestern, Ontario, between Waterloo County, Ontario and Lake Huron that was set aside as clergy reserves by the colonial government.
+The Queen's Bush was an area of what is now Southwestern Ontario, between Waterloo County and Lake Huron, that was set aside as clergy reserves by the colonial government.
 It is known as the location of communities established by Black settlers, many formerly enslaved in the United States, in what would become Canada.
 Established in 1820 and known as the Queen's Bush Settlement, the community grew to more than 2,000.
 In the early 1840s, the land on which they lived was surveyed for future sale.
 Following the survey, many of the Black residents were unable to pay for the land and migrated out of Queen's Bush.

 History

 Queen's Bush was a large tract of land between Lake Huron, Georgian Bay, and lands developed in the east and the southeast.
 It bordered what are today the Townships of Wellesley and Peel.

 The land was acquired by Francis Bond Head on behalf of the Upper Canada in 1836 as part of the Manitowaning Treaty with the Ojibway of Manitoulin Island and the Saugeen Peninsula.
 The terms of the treaty were later called into question as Bond Head had Indigenous leaders sign a copy of a speech rather than a negotiated agreement.

 The area was densely wooded with an abundance of wildlife, and the soil was well suited for agricultural endeavours.
 In a history of Bruce County, Norman Robertson speculates that the land was so named in order to distinguish it from other large tracts of land purchased from the Crown from groups including the Canada Company and the German Company.

 The land was settled later than other tracts in Southwestern Ontario because it had been set aside as clergy reserves in what is now Canada for the maintenance of the Protestant church, which received money upon rental or sale of the land.
 Unlike other clergy reserves, in which every seventh plot was set aside, the Queen's Bush was reserved in its entirety.
 In 1830, the Commissioner of Crown Lands was made responsible for managing leases and settlement on unsurveyed land in Queen's Bush.